joycemcliu/wordle/README.md

 ## Running the service
 ### For dmeo
-This mode is for demonstration, the 5-letter word list is using db records(14855 words).
+This mode is for demonstration, the 5-letter word list is using list: [hello,world,quite,fancy,fresh,panic,crazy,buggy,scare]
 1. Clone the repository:
    ```
    git clone <repository-url>